 “Were you down here?”
 Izuku murmurs, not lifting his head.
 “I mean—when it happened?”

 "Todoroki,” he whispers.
 “What if he dies?"
 He clasps his hands overhead to keep them from shaking.
 It doesn’t work very well.
-“W-What if All Might dies and the last thing he saw was me just— just standing there?
-Or what if he dies because I didn't catch him?”
+“W-What if All Might dies and the last thing he saw was me just—just standing there?
+What if he dies because I didn't catch him?”

 Izuku sniffles, and against his will, a few tears escape.
 It’s hard to picture the man succumbing to something so… domestic.
 But perfectly healthy people die every single day because they fall off step ladders or choke on their breakfast.
 He shudders.